 Student Delegates Presenting as a Team: Select one person as the team’s representative.
 That person completes one registration form with the contact information for every team member.
 The representative begins the registration form and adds the team members as “co-applicants”.
 Additional team member's(over the amount of 2) information will need to be emailed to email@example.com

-Cal State East Bay will be hosting the 34th annual CSU Student Research Competition on TBD 2020.
+Cal State East Bay will be hosting the 34th annual CSU Student Research Competition Virtually on Friday, April 24, 2020.
 This system-wide competition will showcase research conducted by the top CSU students from the 23 campuses that comprise the CSU system.

 We are seeking knowledgeable experts from institutions of higher education, preferably outside of the CSU system, PhD candidates outside of the CSU system, industry, nonprofits, or public agencies to serve as jurors.
 Jurors will be asked to review a 5-page research summary for each presenter in their assigned session, listen to the 10-minute oral presentations during the session, and work with other jurors to select first and second place winners.
 Jurors will receive a $200 stipend per day.